bracketengineering/ideas/src/CIaaS/overview.md

     - Test their front-end platform with a mock backend
     - Test a configuration of cloud infrastructure with a wider system
     - Use to very easily configure a secure, powerful cloud infrastructure

+## Competitive Advantage

+- The most intuative and easy to use UI/UX
+- Allowing complete customisation via our API
+- Customisable cloud infrastructure templates
+- Massively lowering barrier to entry for start-ups, and smal/medium sized businesses